elmtree-askmo/cloudcannon-app/content/learn/nursing/how-does-the-lymphatic-system-function-in-lipid-transport-compared-to-the-circulatory-system.md

 url: /learn/nursing/questions/how-does-the-lymphatic-system-function-in-lipid-transport-compared-to-the-circulatory-system
 score: -1.0
 related_article1:
-    id: 168818
+    id: 168822
-    title: How do epithelial cells interact with micelles during lipid absorption?
+    title: >-
+        How does the Golgi apparatus function in the packaging of lipids into chylomicrons?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-epithelial-cells-interact-with-micelles-during-lipid-absorption
+    url: /learn/nursing/questions/how-does-the-golgi-apparatus-function-in-the-packaging-of-lipids-into-chylomicrons
 related_article2:
-    id: 168822
+    id: 168817
+    title: >-
-    title: How does the Golgi apparatus function in the packaging of lipids into chylomicrons?
+        What is the role of epithelial cells in the absorption of lipids?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-golgi-apparatus-function-in-the-packaging-of-lipids-into-chylomicrons
+    url: /learn/nursing/questions/what-is-the-role-of-epithelial-cells-in-the-absorption-of-lipids
 related_article3:
-    id: 168826
+    id: 168823
+    title: >-
-    title: Describe the mechanism of simple diffusion and its importance in lipid absorption.
+        Explain the mechanism of exocytosis in the transport of chylomicrons.
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-mechanism-of-simple-diffusion-and-its-importance-in-lipid-absorption
+    url: /learn/nursing/questions/explain-the-mechanism-of-exocytosis-in-the-transport-of-chylomicrons
 related_article4:
-    id: 168826
+    id: 168813
+    title: >-
-    title: Describe the mechanism of simple diffusion and its importance in lipid absorption.
+        Explain the mechanism of emulsification and its importance in digestion.
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-mechanism-of-simple-diffusion-and-its-importance-in-lipid-absorption
+    url: /learn/nursing/questions/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion
 related_article5:
-    id: 168812
+    id: 168817
-    title: How does bile contribute to the emulsification of lipids?
+    title: >-
+        What is the role of epithelial cells in the absorption of lipids?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-bile-contribute-to-the-emulsification-of-lipids
+    url: /learn/nursing/questions/what-is-the-role-of-epithelial-cells-in-the-absorption-of-lipids
 ---

 &nbsp;